Hammad-idrees/ai-recruitment-assistant/README.md

-# Zikra AI Recruiter (Deep Agent Harness)
+# AI Recruiter (Deep Agent Harness)

-A small but complete AI agent harness built as a technical challenge for Zikra Infotech LLC.
+A small but complete AI agent harness built as a technical challenge.
 This custom AI agent streamlines the recruiting workflow by evaluating candidates against job descriptions using reasoning, deterministic scoring, and structured outputs.

 ## 🚀 Features